pat/json_template_benchmarking/README.md

 * Do you have JSON structure requirements, such as JSON-API, JSON-HAL, etc?
 * Do you need something that handles serialising in formats other than JSON?

+Also, these benchmarks are run on a single version of Ruby, and within the context of a Rails app - doesn't hurt to run them yourself on your expected setup.

 ## Running it yourself

 ```